-Children and families in England and Wales will benefit from major reforms to the family justice system which will tackle delays, streamline processes and rebuild trust.
+Children and families in England and Wales will benefit from major reforms to the family justice system.

 In the government’s response to the recommendations made by the independent Family Justice Review panel, ministers have outlined their plans to reform the system to help strengthen parenting, reduce the time it takes cases to progress through the courts, and simplify the family justice system.